MicroStrategy/rest-api-docs/docs/common-workflows/modeling/manage-attribute-objects/retrieve-an-attributes-definition-within-a-changeset.md

 :::

 You want to get the definition of the "Subcategory" attribute object.
-The object ID of the attribute is `E8C034036E4EE6404513A6B12FAE9481` in the Strategy Tutorial project.
+The object ID of the attribute is `E8C034036E4EE6404513A6B12FAE9481` in the MicroStrategy Tutorial project.
 The project ID is `B7CA92F04B9FAE8D941C3E9B7E0CD754`.

 :::info